msavoury-carecloud/deepstream.io-website/permissioning.md

 deepstream's permissioning language is called _Valve_.
-Every record, RPC, event, and authenticated user in deepstream possesses a unique identifier (name) and fundamentally, Valve uses a set of pairs consisting of a pattern and an expression to evaluate permissibility of actions.
+Every record, RPC, event, and authenticated user in deepstream possesses a unique identifier (name) and fundamentally, Valve uses a set of pairs consisting of a pattern and an expression to evaluate admissibility of actions.
 First, deepstream searches for the pair with the pattern matching the identifier best and then it evaluates the associated expression to determine if the client is allowed to execute the requested action.
 Actions in Valve correspond to specific functions in the